scrabbletank/farhome-rules/rulesdoc.md

 ### Backgrounds

-#### Blessed
+#### Blessed: Fae Court
-Known to you or not, you have been given a blessing by a powerful being.
-You gain access to additional feats based on the being that has given you their blessing.
-In addition, you gain starting benefits based on the blessing:

-- **Fae Court:** You are an innate spellcaster.
+You are blessed by the Fae Court with innate magical powers.
+You have 1 proficiency in sleight of hand and performance, and gain access to the Fae Court feats.
 You start with 1 spell power and you add a superior die to your spellcasting rolls against effects that would stop your magic, such as being targeted by _Counter Spell_, _Dispel Magic_, or _Anti-Magic Field_.
 You have a codex with 2 cantrips.

-- **Earthen:** When unarmored you roll 3 defense dice instead of 2.
+#### Blessed: Earthen Spirits
+You are blessed by the Earthen Spirits with an affinity for nature.
+You have 1 proficiency with nature and a weapon type of your choice, and gain access to the Earthen Spirit feats.
+Your body is unnaturally sturdy, and when unarmored you roll 3 defense dice instead of 2.
 Regardless of duration, when you gain poison 1 it disappears at the end of your next turn.
 This has no effect on effects inflicting poison 2 or higher.

-- **Blight:** You have a natural affinity with the Undead.
-You can sense the presence of Undead within 10 tiles of you.
-When dealing death damage you deal a minimum of 1 wound before resistances.
+#### Blessed: Blighted Ones
+You are blessed by the Blighted Ones with necromantic powers.
+You have 1 proficiency with intimidation and religion, and gain access to the Blighted Ones feats.
+Unless magically hidden, you can sense the presence of Undead within 10 tiles.
+Once per day you may cast _Ghoulish Claws_ at 1st level.
+This spell does not need to be prepared and does not cost mana.
+You have a codex with 2 cantrips.

+#### Blessed: Abyssal Host
-- **Abyssal:** You have unnatural luck.
-Once per long rest you may redo a roll, rerolling all dice and taking the new roll.
+You are blessed by the Abyssal Host with fiendish luck.
+You have expertise in conversation and insight, and gain access to the Abyssal Host feats.
+Once per long rest you may redo a roll, rerolling all dice and taking the new values.
 You know the spell _Eldritch Blast_ without needing to prepare it and can cast it without a codex.
 Casting _Eldritch Blast_ costs 1 less AP.

 #### Coven Witch
 You are trained in occult spells.
 You start with 1 spell power and a codex containing 4 cantrips or level 1 spells of your choosing.
 You have 1 proficiency nature and insight.